 Port Enables

-Shows which port(s) are listening for, or transmitting, PTP.
+Shows which port(s) are listening for PTP.
 You can add or remove port(s) using the Enable Port PTP options.

 Domain